electron/rfcs/text/0004-api-history-schema.md

 This proposal aims to introduce a
 [JSON Schema](https://json-schema.org/overview/what-is-jsonschema)
-for (YAML) API history blocks in `electron/electron` documentation.
+for (YAML) API history blocks in Electron documentation.
 It will be used to enforce and validate the structure and content of these blocks, which will include historical information about changes to the various APIs in Electron.